MarcoHassan/AWS-server-/README.md

   For example, we used the extensive monitoring capabilities of AWS to check the CPU usage of our system and similar stats from the browser without the need to connect to the instance.

-**The steps that were necessary for the setup of the EC2 instance were the following:**
+**Next, we set up our instance in the following way:**

-We will only briefly explain the EC2 Setup since there are many great tutorial already online like for example [here](https://aws.amazon.com/getting-started/tutorials/launch-a-virtual-machine/?trk=gs_card).
+We will only briefly explain the EC2 setup since there are many great tutorial already online like for example [here](https://aws.amazon.com/getting-started/tutorials/launch-a-virtual-machine/?trk=gs_card).

 1. **Create an AWS account** (credit card required but nothing will be charged since we only use the free tier EC2 instance)